DAC-SSTAF/SSTAF/README.md

 # Building SSTAF

 SSTAF requires Java 11 JDK and Gradle 8.0.2 to build.
-Building SSTAF requires two steps:

-1. Compile and install the SSTAF Gradle plugin, In the 'plugin' directory, invoke “gradle build publishToMavenLocal”.
-2. Compile and install the SSTAF system.
+To compile and install the SSTAF system.
 In the 'src' directory, invoke “gradle build”.

 # Documents